Royal Lao Air Force: Expansion

 By June 1964, when the strategic road junction of Highways 7 and 13 was threatened by communist forces, the RLAF had 20 T-28s and 13 Lao pilots ready for action.
 Ten more Lao pilot cadets were nearing the end of their training, and were to be available on 9 August 1964.
 Ten Thai and six American pilots were also available for immediate duty with the RLAF.
 Four additional T-28s were available at Udorn.
 Fifteen additional T-28s were becoming available from the Republic of Vietnam Air Force, which was re-equipping with A-1 Skyraiders.

 Also during June 1964, a flight of A Team T-28s bombed Kong Le's Neutralist headquarters at Khang Khay in a successful attempt to make him switch his alliance from the Pathet Lao to side with the Royalists.
-As a followup, the A Team also attacked the Chinese Cultural Center on the Plaine des Jarres; the Center was reputedly a Chinese-staffed training camp for Lao communist troops.
+As a followup, the A Team also attacked the Chinese Cultural Center on the Plain of Jars; the Center was reputedly a Chinese-staffed training camp for Lao communist troops.

 During July 1964, American forward air control efforts to guide both RLAF and USAF air strikes began with a detachment of combat controllers mounted in Air America aircraft temporarily covertly imported for the operation.

 The threat posed by North Vietnamese antiaircraft fire escalated steadily in northern Laos.
 This led to the assignment of the more experienced B Team Thai pilots to missions in northern Laos, with the less experienced Lao pilots flying their strike missions into southern Laos.
 The RLAF was now operating from Pakse and Savannakhet, as well as Luang Prabang and Vientiane.

 American/Vietnam War

 America officially entered the Vietnam War as a result of the Gulf of Tonkin incident on 4 August 1964.
 There was a prompt escalation of RLAF activities and losses as a result.
-Ambassador Unger pressured the RLAF to strike communist forces on the Plaine des Jarres and the Ho Chi Minh trail by presenting the Royalist government with a list of targets that he wanted the RLAF to hit.
+Ambassador Unger pressured the RLAF to strike communist forces on the Plain of Jars and the Ho Chi Minh trail by presenting the Royalist government with a list of targets that he wanted the RLAF to hit.
 Losses escalated.
-A T-28 was shot down by Vietnamese 37mm anti-aircraft guns on 14 August.
-On 18 August 1964, Lieutenant Colonel Viripong, commander of the RTAF's 223rd Squadron, went down in an RLAF T-28 on the Plaine des Jarres while on an unauthorized mission, while another T-28 was lost in North Vietnam.
+A T-28 was shot down by Vietnamese 37 mm anti-aircraft guns on 14 August.
+On 18 August 1964, Lieutenant Colonel Viripong, commander of the RTAF's 223rd Squadron, went down in an RLAF T-28 on the Plain of Jars while on an unauthorized mission, while another T-28 was lost in North Vietnam.